Claim: The Smithsonian sent a rejection letter in response to an amateur paleontologist’s submission of a Malibu Barbie head as a prehistoric find.

 Yours in Science,

-Origins: This tongue-in-cheek "letter" has been entertaining netizens in e-mail since 1994.
+Origins: This tongue-in-cheek “letter” has been entertaining netizens since 1994.

-The letter is a charming bit of fiction; none of the details check out.
-Harvey Rowe of the Smithsonian doesn't exist.
+This piece is naught but a charming bit of humorous fiction.
+None of the details check out.
+Harvey Rowe of the Smithsonian doesn’t exist.
 (Which is indeed our loss.
 What a talent for gentle sarcasm!)
-Moreover, the Smithsonian doesn't have an antiquities department.
+Moreover, the Smithsonian doesn’t have an antiquities department.

 There’s also no hopeful backyard paleontologist busily excavating the land around his clothesline and implacably sending specimen after bogus specimen off to the Smithsonian.
 That too is fabrication.

 There is a Harvey Rowe, but not of the Smithsonian.
 In the spring of 1994, while a graduate student at the Medical University of South Carolina (MUSC) in Charleston, Harvey Rowe wrote what has become known as the “Smithsonian Barbie” letter.
 In a fit of creativity, he tossed off this imagined response to a backyard digger, then shared his writing effort with a small circle of friends.
 One of those friends sent the piece to others, and thus Smithsonian Barbie entered into the world of